Pirates rout Marlins 11-0 to stop 7-game slide

 Richards (3-7) allowed five runs and 11 hits in five innings.
 In his previous four starts, Richards limited opposing hitters to a .160 average in 24 2/3 innings.

+“I wasn’t consistent with the fastball today,” Richards said.
+“They got me early in the count.
+It happens.
+I just have to do the adjustment and come back better the next time.”

-Moran’s single to center drove in Marte from second to give the Pirates a 1-0 lead in the fourth.
-Marte reached on an infield single and advanced to second on Richards’ throwing error.
+Moran’s single to center drove in Starling Marté from second to give the Pirates a 1-0 lead in the fourth.
+Marté reached on an infield single and advanced to second on Richards’ throwing error.

 Brault escaped from a bases-loaded situation in the third when he struck out Jorge Alfaro.